Rimab55/Forecasting_Bixi_Bikeshare_rentals/README.md

 ### XGBoost - Boosted trees

 Next, XG Boost (boosted trees) is a good choice to obtain a better forecast which minimizes RMSE.
-Contrarly to Random Forest Algorithm, which uses a bagging approach, XGBoost uses an iterative approach and combines multiple weak learners into a strong learner.
+Contrarily to the Random Forest Algorithm, which uses a bagging approach and aggregates multiple weak learners into a strong one, XGBoost uses an iterative approach and learns from its previous errors at each consequent tree.
 After gridsearch,
 ```python

 reg = xgb.XGBRegressor()